 1/2 cup light brown sugar, firmly packed

-10 tablespoons (1 stick plus 2 tablespoons) unsalted butter, plus extra for the baking pan, chilled and diced
+10 tbsp (1 stick plus 2 tablespoons) unsalted butter, chilled and diced, plus extra for the baking pan

-One 1-pound can pumpkin puree (not pumpkin pie filling)
+One 15-oz can pumpkin puree (not pumpkin pie filling)

 3/4 cup sugar